MaviccPRP/Anonymizer/README.md

 ### Performaing de-identification task

 - You can start the program inside eclipse.
 To do so, open the Init class in the init package.
 Right click in the code and choose *Run configuration*.
-- Now click on the "Arguments tab" and enter the Location of the docx files.
-The program will output the following files into the Folder of the docx files:
+- Now click on the "Arguments tab" and enter the location of the docx files.
+The program will output the following files into the folder of the docx files:
-    - Outputs anonymized text in plain text
+    - Outputs anonymized text in plain text (.anon)
-    - Outputs text labeled with NE in ConLL 2002 format
+    - Outputs text labeled with NE in ConLL 2002 format (.anon.tokenized)
-    - Outputs text labeled with (KEEP, ANONYMIZE) in CoNLL 2002 format
+    - Outputs text labeled with (KEEP, ANONYMIZE) in CoNLL 2002 format (.tokenized_anon)
-    - Outputs text in CoNLL 2002 format
+    - Outputs text in CoNLL 2002 format (.anon.conll)

 ### Example